ava-labs/avalanche-docs/docs/tooling/cli-guides/create-a-validator.md

 ## Start the Validator

-To start an Avalanche validator, run:
+To start Avalanche validators, run:

 ```shell
 avalanche node create <clusterName>
 ```

-The created node will be part of cluster `clusterName` and all avalanche node commands applied to cluster `clusterName` will apply to all nodes in the cluster.
+The created node(s) will be part of cluster `clusterName` and all avalanche node commands applied to cluster `clusterName` will apply to all nodes in the cluster.

 :::note